2 free Xbox games now available for the Free Play Days

-While we only have a few hours to download the second batch of the April Games With Gold, MIcrosoft announced a few minutes ago that they are already 2 new free Xbox games available for the Free Play Days.
-Normally we usually enjoy three games each weekend, but this week we will have the possibility to play Override 2: Super Mech League and Monster Truck Championship for free.
-In addition, we add that it is already available Destroy All Humans! on Xbox Game Pass.
+While we already have available the Deals with Gold where we can get hold of games at demolition prices, MIcrosoft announced a few minutes ago that they are 2 new free Xbox games available for the Free Play Days.
+Normally we usually enjoy three games every weekend, but this week we will have the possibility to play Peaky Blinders: Mastermind and Hunting Simulator 2 for free.
+Also, we remind you that these 8 great games coming to Xbox in May.

-Endless Legend and 5 other games leave Xbox Game Pass very soon
+Alan Wake and 11 other games leave Xbox Game Pass in early May

 //HD images